kama93/mobile-travel/README.md

 # Mobile Travel app (IOS)

-Mobile Travel using ReactNative, Python as a server side and MongoDB for database.
+Mobile Travel using ReactNative, Redux, Python as a server side and MongoDB for database.
 APIs that was used for now- skyscanner API, booking.com (bkscraper), opentripmaps, wikidata, API travel safe, alphavantage.
 This app using features like autolocation, camera and Google Maps and it's still in production (working for IOS).
 ## Main screeen:
-Here we have 4 categories to choose: direction, flight, hotel, attractions and also login screen and some other featuresfrom menu.
+Here we have 4 categories to choose: direction, flight, hotel, attractions and also login screen and some other features from menu.

 ![picture](img/mainpage.png)